jdwx/acme-php/README.md

 ## Stability

 This module has supported the issuance of hundreds of thousands of certificates in production.
+There are now two independent practical implementations of ACMEv2 certificate issuance based on this module in production use.

 ## History